learn-co-curriculum/cssi-prework-javascript-string-methods/Readme.md

 2. **String** (as in, a string of characters). examples include: "hi!", '-Cubs-', "1999" - note you can use either single or double quotation marks
 3. **Boolean**: Represents either true or false
 4. **Undefined**: has not been assigned a value, so the value is unknown
 5. **Null**: This is a special keyword that means one of two things: no value or empty.
-The difference from undefined is that when a variable is null, it is still defined
+The difference between null and undefined is that when a variable is null, it is still defined.

 ## String Methods and Properties

-With numbers, you can use math operations.
+With numbers, you can use math operations (which we've seen before).
 With strings, there are string operations called methods.

 A method is a function - a set of actions - attached to a piece of data.
 When a method is called on a string, it modifies that string based on that set of actions.